-In recent months, the Corona crisis has forced many institutions to review their processes.
-Home office has become the norm for many, and many a classic meeting or event has been held online with appropriate software.
-The Microsoft 365 tools are therefore on everyone's lips, as they are quickly available and in their extended use almost cost-neutral.
+The past months have forced many institutions to review their processes.
+Home offices have become the norm and traditional meetings or events have been held online with appropriate software.
+The Microsoft 365 tools are quickly available and in their extended use almost cost neutral.
 However, some companies are still unsure of the benefits they can derive from the O365 applications.
-Webinars or even large events can be planned very easily with an automated registration process.
-With the help of Microsoft Teams, Power Automate and Forms, all the prerequisites are in place for a live team event to which up to 10,000 internal or external participants can register.

 The merging of companies, the outsourcing of parts of a company or the transfer of individual core processes to a service provider - corporate IT is directly or indirectly involved in all these complex processes.
 Sometimes it is even the direct and exclusive scene of the action.
-As different as companies are, as diverse are the necessary steps they have to take on their way to each other or away from each other.
-Tried and tested plans, checklists and process models facilitate the demanding job that IT managers have to do after the merger.
+As different as companies are, as varied are the necessary steps they have to take on their way to each other or away from each other.

 For the seventh time in a row, the magazine brand eins and the statistics company Statista have presented a detailed study on the performance of management consultancies. noventum consulting is among the best in this study.
 In a detailed special issue entitled "Consulting", brand eins presents the study.